lashoun/upgraded-fefates-randomizer/README.md

 - Seeds of Trust buyable for 10G
 - Lvl 2 and 3 shops now appear after chapters 11 and 17 (instead of 13 and 20)
 - Most items have had their price decreased
-- Overworld RNG weapons (e.g. Raider weapons) are available in sohps (0/1/2) for 1500G (the price of steel weapons)
+- Overworld RNG weapons (e.g. Raider weapons) are available in shops (0/1/2) for 1500G (the price of steel weapons)

 ## Instructions